 Steve thinks of the essential ingredient as a trigger.
 He says:

-Below are the 11 critical steps to building out your referral marketing strategy.
+Below are the 11 critical steps to building and implementing referral programs that provide the best chances of success.
 Each step can help build on the others.

-Why should you be picky with the relationships you invest in?
+Why should you be picky with the targeted audience and relationships you invest in?

 Because if you can eliminate 99% of your problems by concentrating on who walks through your front door, you’ll be a much happier person.